vanessabau/team-builder/Readme.md

 None

 ### Contributors
-Ivan Popov (my tutor), TA's Justin Singh, and Zac Warner, and Bootcamp Instructor Marcelo Gachet helped trouble shoot.
-Most notably with a few flexbox and formatting details.
+Ivan Popov (my tutor), TA's Justin Singh, and Zac Warner, and Bootcamp Instructor Marcelo Gachet helped trouble shoot, most notably with a few flexbox and formatting details.

 ### Testing
 This app has built in testing found in the 'test' folder and was created with TDD.
 All tests pass.